camaraproject/Governance/documentation/API-Onboarding-and-Lifecycle.md

 Progress on these tasks is documented in tracking issues maintained by the API Backlog Working Group.

-If an API proposal is approved by the TSC but no onboarding tracker is initiated within two API Backlog WG sessions due to inactivity or missing response from the proposal owner, the proposal may be marked as *Frozen*.
+If an API proposal is approved by the TSC but no onboarding tracker is initiated within three API Backlog WG sessions due to inactivity or missing response from the proposal owner, the proposal may be marked as *Frozen*.
 See the [Frozen API Proposals](#frozen-api-proposals) section for more information.

 ## Frozen API Proposals